Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Introduction

-Motivated by the aforementioned challenges and existing methods, we propose a neural multiscale decomposition method, termed NeuralMD, to address the spectral bias and propagation failure induced by time oscillation in the NKGE.
-Our main contributions can be summarized as follows: \begin{itemize} \item We design NeuralMD by decomposing the solution of NKGE into explicit high-frequency phase factors and a low-frequency envelope governed by an amplitude equation.
-This decomposition is based on a global-in-time WKB expansion with remainder terms, which splits the NKGE into a nonlinear Schrödinger equation with a wave operator (NLSW) with well-prepared initial data, and a remainder equation with small initial data.
-NeuralMD drops the high-frequency time oscillation into the phase, requiring only solving the lightly oscillating NLSW in the nonrelativistic limit regime.
-Compared to existing methods that mitigate spectral bias, NeuralMD significantly reduces the difficulty of solving NKGE. \item NeuralMD is a two-stage pretraining framework.
-The first stage trains a network to approximate the modulated NLSW, and the second stage trains a remainder network to correct amplitude errors.
+We propose NeuralMD to address oscillation-induced spectral bias and propagation failure in the NKGE.
+Our main contributions can be summarized as follows: \begin{itemize} \item NeuralMD decomposes the NKGE solution into high-frequency phases and a low-frequency envelope.
+A fixed-time WKB expansion splits the problem into NLSW modulation and a small-initial-data remainder.
+The network therefore learns a mildly oscillatory envelope in the nonrelativistic limit regime.
+This reduces the effective temporal frequency seen by the neural network. \item NeuralMD is a two-stage pretraining framework.
+Stage I approximates the modulated NLSW.
+Stage II corrects amplitude errors with a remainder network.
 As $\varepsilon \to 0$, we solve only the NLSW and recover the oscillatory NKGE solution via a WKB expansion without remainder terms.
 As $\varepsilon \to 1$, we also solve the remainder equation and use a WKB expansion with remainder terms.
-For intermediate $\varepsilon$, a WKB reconstruction–based criterion decides whether the remainder is included, so that NeuralMD applies uniformly across the whole regime without manual multiscale partitioning. \item Neglecting the light time oscillation of the modulated NLSW has little effect on the reconstruction, whereas the remainder equation inherits the strong time oscillation of the NKGE.
-To alleviate premature propagation failure when solving the remainder, we propose a gated gradient correlation correction strategy to enforce temporal coherence among nearby collocation points.
-Concretely, we introduce random temporal perturbations to form local neighborhoods and correlate residuals across perturbed time steps, dynamically removing collocation points in low-residual regions and reallocating samples to high-residual regions. \item Furthermore, we extend NeuralMD into an interpretable version by introducing Kolmogorov–Arnold networks (KANs) \cite{liu2024kan}, which provide structural interpretability for oscillation dropping and remainder amplitude compensation.
-We evaluate the effectiveness and robustness of NeuralMD on the NKGE with different initial data regularities, testing both problems over the global time domain and those extending beyond long time intervals.
-Numerical experiments show that NeuralMD effectively mitigates spectral bias and propagation failure induced by time oscillation, achieving high accuracy across the full range of $\varepsilon \in (0,1]$. \end{itemize}
+For intermediate $\varepsilon$, residual selection determines how much learned dynamic remainder is retained. \item The remainder equation inherits oscillatory bands from the NKGE.
+We use gated gradient correlation to promote temporal coherence among neighboring collocation points.
+Random temporal perturbations form neighborhoods and correlate residuals across perturbed times.
+Low-residual regions are downweighted, while high-residual regions receive additional samples. \item We also explore a KAN-based NeuralMD variant for structured interpretability \citep{liu2024kan}.
+We test NeuralMD across initial-data regularities, dimensions, and representative $\varepsilon$ values.
+The results show lower errors than tested baselines in the reported settings. \end{itemize}